This is a list of all the publications on magnitude of which I am aware.

 magnitude, or magnitude plays a major role in the work, rather than it merely

-including a citation.
-I have included papers on magnitude for
+I have included papers on magnitude of categories, which is

-Within each subject area, papers are ordered by arXiv date.
+Within each topic, papers are ordered by arXiv date.
+I'll add journal

 Magnitude (Euler characteristic) of ordinary categories: